alexp03674/alexp03674.github.io/docs/index.md

 ![Basement of sim's house, or white grid over a black background](https://hackmd.io/_uploads/rybsYbPk-g.jpg)

->*“There’s an object in the world that I really like, but I can’t find it in BM.
+>*“There’s an object in the world that I really like, but I can’t find it in Build Mode.
 Why?”*

 The object is likely a part of the **debug menu**.
-Debug items are used in world, but not available for purchase in BM.
-However, using cheats lets you access these items for free in BM.
+Debug items are used in world, but not available for purchase in Build Mode.
+However, using cheats lets you access these items for free in Build Mode.
 See this [debug guide](https://www.google.com/url?q=https://www.gamesradar.com/the-sims-4-debug-cheat/&sa=D&source=docs&ust=1762210371016101&usg=AOvVaw3UgFpwg4F91T4yNLu2M4tj) for a better look at how to use it.

 ![Partial catalogue of debug items displaying the relevant cheat to pull up the menu.](https://hackmd.io/_uploads/BJluXZukWx.jpg)

-BM is one of the more complicated aspects of the game, but you’ll learn more features as you progress.
-Right now, this overview is a great start to familiarize yourself with the basics of BM.
+Build Mode is one of the more complicated aspects of the game, but you’ll learn more features as you progress.
+Right now, this overview is a great start to familiarize yourself with the basics of Build Mode.

-To return to LM, click the two-people icon located in the top right menu.
+To return to Live Mode, click the two-people icon located in the top right menu.

 ## Live Mode
 You have your character and house, and now you’re ready to play as your sim!
-Here’s what to know about LM.
+Here’s what to know about Live Mode.

 ### Controlling Sims
 Look at your beautiful sim!
 Uh-Oh, where are they?
 If you can’t find them in the world, **left-click their portrait** in the household panel.
 To follow them, **right click their household portrait**.